SqrtMinusOne/GeoTIFF-3d/readme.md

 You can download GeoTIFF data from http://srtm.csi.cgiar.org/srtmdata/

 # Install
-There is a .deb for Bionic & amd64.
+There is a .deb for Bionic-amd64 and an installer for Win10-x32.
 For any other platform, [Compile from sources](https://github.com/SqrtMinusOne/GeoTIFF-3d/wiki/Installation-from-sources)

 # Screenshots
 ![Screenshot 1](/docs/pictures/screenshot1.png?raw=true)